This guide will lay out the mindset for running an e-commerce store.

 We can say the maximum CAC Bob should be willing to pay is £90 which equals the LTV (why would you ever want to lose money on a customer?)

-If Bob does no paid advertising then his CAC = 0 but he gets no paid customers so again he makes no money.
+If Bob does not do paid advertising then his CAC = 0 but he gets no paid customers so again he makes no money.

 So Bob wants his CAC to be somewhere between zero and the LTV.
-A reasonable target CAC is half his life-time value (LTV/2).
+A reasonable target CAC is LTV/2.

 What CAC should you aim for?
 Let’s understand the demand curve better: